 Interview with Gena Hamshaw of The Full Helping

 There are so many fabulous food bloggers out there that I adore.
 They constantly inspire me with their delicious vegan recipes and gorgeous instagram feeds.
 I love seeing what they are up to through their blogs, and getting a better understanding of what drives them to constantly create.
 My favorite bloggers are those that I want to sit down and chat with over a good vegan meal and get to know better.
-Since that’s not always possible, I came up with a column on Olives for Dinner called Why I Cook that allows me and you the chance to get to know amazing bloggers better.
+Since that’s not always possible, I came up with an interview column on Olives for Dinner that allows me and you the chance to get to know amazing bloggers better.

 In this column, I’ll ask some of my favorite bloggers questions around, well … why they cook!
 If you don’t already know about these noteworthy bloggers, you’ll be introduced to some great ones and, if you are already fans, you’ll learn something new about them here!